History of the Jews in Cologne: Crusades

-Medieval Pogroms in Cologne
+Medieval pogroms in Cologne

 An early pogrom against had taken place after the Battle of Worringen on 8 June 1288, when the defeated archbishop of Cologne had been imprisoned.
 For days afterwards a persecution of Jews swept through the surroundings of Cologne.
-In 1300, a wall was built around the Jewish Quarter, presumably paid for by the Jewish Community itself, though the permission of the Archbishop would naturally have been required.
+In 1300, a wall was built around the Jewish Quarter, presumably paid for by the Jewish community itself, though the permission of the Archbishop would have been required.

 In 1317 Pope John XXII started a rigorous campaign against the Jews and publicly declared that usurious interest (which meant any interest) should not be paid to Jews.
 In 1320, some inhabitants of Cologne tried to avoid the obligation to pay their debts to Jews by appealing to the legislation of the church.
 The Cologne Council thought necessary to act preemptively in regard to this apparently Church-sanctioned refusal to repay debts and took action in 1321 to limit interest due under penalty.
 In 1327, the council reiterated this ordinance and appealed directly against a papal decree directed specifically against Salomon of Basel.
 The same council referred in 1334 to the same letter of the pope and appealed to Archbishop Walram von Jülich for protection from a Jewish banker named Meyer of Siegburg who demanded payment of money from it.
 The action finished with the withdrawal of all city debts and the condemnation of Meyer to death.
 The councilmen were in debt to Meyer, and the archbishop kept the confiscated property of the condemned.
 In addition, the archbishop had also debts with Meyer and was able to cancel them in the same way.